Oldham R.L.F.C.: 2020s

 In the 2023 RFL League 1 season, Oldham finished fourth with a record of 12 wins, 1 draw and 5 losses.
-In the Qualifying & Elimination play-offs they lost 36-0 to Doncaster and lost 13-12 to North Wales Crusaders in the semi-finals.
+In the Qualifying & Elimination play-offs they lost 36–0 to Doncaster and lost 13–12 to North Wales Crusaders in the semi-finals.
 Their top points scorer was Martyn Ridyard with 163 points.
 The club returned to Boundary Park in August.

 In the 2024 RFL League One season, Oldham won the league and were automatically promoted to RFL Championship with a record of 19 wins, 0 draws, 1 loss and a points difference of +741.
 Their top points scorer was Cian Tyrer with 140 points scored.
 In their first season back in the championship, Oldham enjoyed a strong year finishing 4th on the table and qualified for the playoffs.

+The club's start to the 2026 season was marred by a dispute with Oldham Athletic over the ground-sharing agreement covering the club's use of Boundary Park.
+The dispute saw matches moved to Bower Fold in Stalybridge and the club chairman, Bill Quinn, banned from Boundary Park.
+Oldham Athletic denied all the claims.

 Past coaches

 Also see :Category:Oldham R.L.F.C. coaches.